Qiskit/qiskit_sphinx_theme/docs_guidelines/tutorials/new_doc_project.rst

     > Author name(s): Qiskit X Development Team
     > Project release []: 0.1.0

-This time you have to give non-default answers.
+This time you need to give non-default answers.
 The project name will be that of your repository.
 That name will have the form "Qiskit X", where "X" can be "Machine Learning" or "Nature", for example.
 For the authors, you will refer to the development team of your project.

 .. code-block:: text